ZigLicis/drift-aware-ml-platform/README.md

 ### Why This Exists

-During development, I observed that a model trained on 6 months of summer/fall data achieved 0.95 R² on training data but **-62 R²** on winter test data, a failure caused by a seasonal domain shift.
+During model development, I observed that a model trained on 6 months of summer/fall data achieved 0.95 R² on training data but **-62 R²** on winter test data, a failure caused by a seasonal domain shift.
 This project exists to detect and respond to such distribution drifts automatically.

 ---